 - The LabVIEW tool developed for prediction of stage of ageing of the insulation confirms that using the PRPD patterns along with the time resolved data and its statistics from frequency, time-frequency and time domain analysis can be used efficiently for classification of the PD as per ageing.

-- Facilitates safer and more reliable operation of high voltage equipment, reducing unexpected failures and enhancing overall system reliability.
+This innovation facilitates safer and more reliable operation of high voltage equipment, reducing unexpected failures and enhancing overall system reliability.
+It enhances safety standards in high voltage laboratories by minimizing risks associated with experimental procedures.

-- Contributes to environmental conservation efforts by optimizing energy consumption and reducing waste associated with equipment failures.
+It promotes cost-efficiency in power system maintenance and operations through improved diagnostic capabilities and contributes to environmental conservation efforts by optimizing energy consumption and reducing waste associated with equipment failures.

 201621029072